delta/codecharacter-player-docs-2019/overview.rst

 **On the bottom right is the debug window**.
 It shows your compilation errors at compile time and your debug logs and errors at runtime.

 **On the top right is the renderer window**, which actually displays your game.
 Use the Arrow Keys to pan and the '+' and '-' keys to zoom in and out of the window.
+Use 'F' to toggle fullscreen mode.
 The reset button will restart the game view.

 We'll begin with a quick run through of the concepts.